CenterForOpenScience/COSDev/docs/osf/setup.rst

 **3. Unable to lock file: /data/db/mongod.lock**

-If the mongodb server is still running or if you turn off the computer without stopping the server the mongodb lock file will cause errors.
+If the TokuMX server is still running or if you turn off the computer without stopping the server the TokuMX lock file will cause errors.
 If you see an error like the one below:

     ::

         ...exception in initAndListen: 10310 Unable to lock file: /data/db/mongod.lock.
 Is a mongod instance already running?, terminating...

-first check other terminals to see if mongodb is running.
+first check other terminals to see if TokuMX is running.
 If it isn't go to the folder  /data/db/mongod.lock and delete the file.

 **4. RuntimeError: Broken toolchain: cannot link a simple C program OR clang: error: unknown argument: '-mno-fused-madd'**